roshan123dandgavhal/zoom/README.md

 Choose your app type = OAuth

 After Create App You will get CLIENT ID and CLIENT SECRET KEY.
-SAve thse detail to notepad for api use.
+Save thse detail to notepad for api use.
 Sample details for create APP

 USE CLIENT ID and CLIENT SECRET KEY in config.php file